John D. Monahan, Deputy Administrator, Assistant Administrator

 The agency participates in outreach programs for regional Veterans Benefits and Service Programs, when requested.

-Branch offices are maintained in Hartford, Bridgeport, New Haven, Norwich and Waterbury.
-Each office is staffed by a Veterans’ Aid Investigator and one has clerical assistance.
+Branch offices are maintained in Hartford, Bridgeport, New Haven, Norwich, and Waterbury.
+A Veterans’ Aid Investigator staffs each office and one has clerical assistance.
 The remaining cities and towns are serviced by over 150 American Legion volunteer Fund Representatives.

 The Soldiers’, Sailors’ and Marines’ Fund is committed to the principle of Affirmative Action.
 The Administrator and Affirmative Action Officer have devoted a considerable amount of time in formulating and gaining the approval of the agency’s plan as required by regulations.
 The policy of the Fund is to insure that all qualified current and prospective employees are guaranteed an equal opportunity in all matters of employment, regardless of race, religious creed, sex, age, national origin, ancestry, mental retardation or mental disorder, physical disability, blindness, marital status, criminal record, sexual orientation, or political beliefs.
 In addition, no person is excluded from participating in, or denied benefits of, or otherwise discriminated against under any program on the grounds of race, color, age or national origin.
 This agency is designated an Affirmative Action Officer, and Administrators, to promote and disseminate to all employees and other entities the agency’s commitment to implementing the State Code of Fair Employment Practices and all provisions of the General Statutes referring to Affirmative Action.